Anna Faris: 2007–2012: Continued comedic roles

 In Gregg Araki's independent stoner comedy Smiley Face (2007), Faris starred as Jane F, a young woman who has a series of misadventures after eating a large number of cupcakes laced with cannabis.
 It premiered at the Sundance Film Festival and received a limited theatrical release in Los Angeles.
 Reviews were largely positive; according to the film-critics aggregate site Rotten Tomatoes, writers agreed that her "bright performance and Gregg Araki's sharp direction" made the film "more than [the] average stoner comedy."
 It earned her the "Stonette of the Year" prize at High Times magazine's Stony Awards.
 Most critics agree that it remains one of her best films.

 Faris appeared opposite Diane Keaton and Jon Heder in the independent comedy Mama's Boy, playing an aspiring singer and the love interest of a self-absorbed 29-year-old (Heder).
 Distributed for a limited release to certain parts of the United States only, Mama's Boy premiered on November 30, 2007, to lukewarm critical and commercial responses.

-She followed up by producing and starring in a mainstream feature comedy, The House Bunny, devised and written by Karen McCullah and Kirsten Smith, with Fred Wolf coming onboard to direct.
+She followed up by producing and starring in a mainstream feature comedy, The House Bunny, devised and written by Karen McCullah and Kirsten Smith, with Fred Wolf coming on board to direct.
 In the film, she appeared as Shelley, a former Playboy bunny who signs up to be the "house mother" of an unpopular university sorority after being expelled from the Playboy Mansion.
 Although it received average reviews, critics were unanimously favorable towards Faris's part, most of them agreeing, according to website Rotten Tomatoes, that she was "game" in what they called a "middling, formulaic comedy."
 The film was released on August 22, 2008, in the US, and made US$70 million in its global theatrical run.

 Faris's first movie of 2009 was the British science fiction-comedy Frequently Asked Questions About Time Travel, which follows two social outcasts and their cynical friend as they attempt to navigate a time-travel conundrum in the middle of a British pub.
 Faris played Cassie, a girl from the future who sets the adventure in motion.
 The Guardian described her appearance as a "bewildered cameo".
 It received a theatrical release only in the UK, and later had several television premiere airings across Europe.